dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ::: moniker-end

-The `Startup` class is where you define the request handling pipeline and where any services needed by the app are configured.
+The `Startup` class is where any services required by the app are configured and the request handling pipeline is defined.
 The `Startup` class must be public and usually contains the following methods. `Startup.ConfigureServices` is optional.

 ::: moniker range=">= aspnetcore-2.0"